bladehuntmc/MinigameLib/README.md

 - Clone the repository: `git clone https://github.com/bladehuntmc/MinigameLib`
 - Run the example in IntelliJ
 - Join on two Minecraft instances
 - Enter the command `/join` on both.
-(Note: The instance takes time to load, so if entered too quickly, the game will start before fully loaded)